-Grounded in English Law, and registered with Her Majesty’s Revenue and Customs (HMRC) in the United Kingdom under trade classification code 99000–Extraterritorial Organization & Bodies for tax purposes, our collaborative framework provides globally dispersed and autonomous organisations (each bound by its own organisational rules and laws of their respective legal jurisdictions) with an impartial non-profit structure through which to work together as #VirtuallyOne organisation.
+Grounded in English law, and registered with Her Majesty’s Revenue and Customs (HMRC) in the United Kingdom under trade classification code 99000–Extraterritorial Organization & Bodies for tax purposes, our collaboration framework provides globally dispersed autonomous organisations with an impartial non-profit structure through which to work together as #VirtuallyOne collaborative.

-The framework underpins the blueprint for three types of outcome-focused programme partnership models, namely Concentric, Continuum and Communal, through which collaborating cohorts enrol as members of Coplexia Collaborative for the predefined duration of a particular programme, or on an ongoing basis.
+The framework underpins the blueprint for three types of outcome focused programme-partnership models, namely Concentric, Continuum and Communal.
+Collaborating cohorts enrol as members of our collaborative structure for the duration of a particular programme, or on an ongoing basis.

 Supplier to the Crown

-In British Government, the Minister for the Cabinet Office represented by the Crown Commercial Service (CCS) acts on behalf of the Crown to drive savings for the taxpayer and improve the quality of commercial and procurement activity.
+Under UK government, the Crown Commercial Service (CCS) represents the Minister for the Cabinet Office and acts on behalf of the Crown to drive savings for the taxpayer and improve the quality of commercial and procurement activity.
 CCS is an executive agency of the Cabinet Office and operates as a trading fund under the Government Trading Funds Act 1973.
-Their remit is to work with both departments and organisations across the whole of the public sector to ensure maximum value is extracted from every commercial relationship and to improve the quality of service delivery.
+Its remit is to work with both departments and organisations across the whole of the public sector to ensure maximum value is extracted from every commercial relationship and to improve the quality of service delivery.

-Coplexia Collaborative is a CCS Supplier under the G-Cloud and Digital Outcomes and Specialists (DOS) Framework Agreements, for the supply of services through ‘Call-Off Contracts’ by organisations across the UK public sector including central government, local government, health, education, devolved administrations, emergency services, defence and not-for-profit organisations.
+Coplexia has incorporated CCS Supplier collaboratives under various Framework Agreements for the supply of services through ‘Call-Off Contracts’ by organisations across the UK public sector including central and local government, health, education, the devolved administrations, the emergency services, defence and not-for-profit organisations.

-The Solicitors Regulation Authority (SRA) regulates solicitors of England and Wales, law firms of England and Wales, non-lawyers who can be either managers or employees of firms that we regulate; and other types of lawyer, such as registered foreign lawyers (RFLs) and registered European lawyers (RELs).
+In the UK, the Legal Services Board is responsible for overseeing the regulation of all lawyers in England and Wales.
+There are eight separate regulators directly regulating different types of lawyer, of which the Solicitors Regulation Authority (SRA) regulates solicitors and the law firms of England and Wales, as well as non-lawyers who can be either managers or employees of firms that they regulate, and other types of lawyers such as registered foreign lawyers (RFLs) and registered European lawyers (RELs).

-Our corporate activities are handled by Coplexia Corporation Ltd, a private limited company incorporated and registered in England and Wales –
+The quality and compliance controls of our collaborative structures are centrally coordinated and governed by Coplexia Corporation Ltd (the Corporation), a private limited company incorporated and registered in England & Wales:-

 - Dun & Bradstreet D-U-N-S® Number: 223565338